Brook and Bluebells

 Take a breather at the top of the hill to enjoy the panoramic views of the rolling Herefordshire countryside from Llanwithy field then bear left and continue along the edge of the field with the hedge to your left and open views towards to your right.

-1.4km: Cross the stile in the far left corner of the field and turn left onto Llangrove Road to return to the village hall, passing the Royal Arms on the right and Christ Church then Primary School on your left.
+1.4km: Cross the stile in the far left corner of the field and turn left onto Llangrove Road by the 'Welcome to Llangrove' sign to return to the village hall.

 1.88km: Reach the village hall to complete the walk.